upros/acme-integrations/draft-ietf-acme-integrations.md

 BRSKI Cloud Registrar {{!I-D.ietf-anima-brski-cloud}} specifies the behavior of a BRSKI Cloud Registrar, and how a pledge can interact with a BRSKI Cloud Registrar when bootstrapping.
 Similar to the local domain registrar BRSKI flow, ACME can be easily integrated with a cloud registrar bootstrap flow.

 BRSKI cloud registrar is flexible and allows for multiple different local domain discovery and redirect scenarios.
-In the example illustrated here, the extension to {{?RFC8366}} Vouchers which is defined in {{!I-D.ietf-anima-brski-cloud}}, and allows the specification of a bootstrap EST domain, is leveraged.
-This extension allows the cloud registrar to specify the local domain RA that the pledge should connect to for the purposes of EST enrollment.
+The est-domain leaf defined in {{!I-D.ietf-anima-brski-cloud}} allows the specification of a bootstrap EST domain.
+In this example, the est-domain extension allows the cloud registrar to specify the local domain RA that the pledge should connect to for the purposes of EST enrollment.

 Similar to the sections above, the client calls EST /csrattrs API before calling the EST /simpleenroll API.